tum-esi/testbench/README.md

 1. Start a servient that has a TD so that TestBench can interact with it.

-    1. `testing-files/faultyThing.js` shows an example test servient with ONLY BAD implementations.
-Run `faultyThing.js` by executing `node testing-files/faultyThing.js` inside `testbench` directory.
+    1. `testing-files/faultyThing.ts` shows an example test servient with ONLY BAD implementations.
+Run `faultyThing.ts` by executing `ts-node testing-files/faultyThing.ts` inside `testbench` directory.
-    2. `testing-files/perfectThing.js` shows an example test servient with ONLY GOOD implementations.
-Run `perfectThing.js` by executing `node testing-files/perfectThing.js` inside `testbench` directory.
+    2. `testing-files/perfectThing.ts` shows an example test servient with ONLY GOOD implementations.
+Run `perfectThing.ts` by executing `ts-node testing-files/perfectThing.ts` inside `testbench` directory.

 2. Run the TestBench by executing `npm start`.

-    1. Before doing so, you can configure the test bench by changing the `default-config.json` file.
+    1. Before doing so, you can configure the test bench by changing the `defaultConfig` inside `defaults.ts` file.

 3. Start `Postman` software: [Postman](https://www.getpostman.com/)

 4. Send the TD of the Thing you want to test by writing into the `thingUnderTestTD` property
-    1. `faultyThing.js` has a TD named `faultThingTD.jsonld` in the testing-files directory.
-Warning!: This TD will change based on your network so make sure to update it.
+    1. `faultyThing.ts` creates a TD for itself after it has run.
+Run `curl http://localhost:8083/faulty-thing-servient` to get TD.
+Warning!: Ports might cause an error, so either make sure port numbers inside the `faultyThing.ts` file are available or change them.

 | **PUT**       |                     TestBench update TuT Property                     |
 | ------------- | :-------------------------------------------------------------------: |